 Today, Irish soda bread is served all over the country.
 You can try a wide range of flavors, including versions made with walnuts and Guinness.

-Delve into even a little of Irish history, and you’ll soon understand the importance of potato in the country’s history and cuisine.
+Delve into even a little of Irish history, and you’ll soon understand the importance of potatoes in the country’s history and cuisine.

 Boxty is a simple and wholesome Irish potato pancake.
 It’s made of starchy Irish potato, grated into very thin slices.